bgins/moon-flask/README.md

 # moon-flask

 Moon-Flask is a simple portfolio web app built on Flask.
-The app with a base set of styles and a sample user; namely, the Early Renaissance painter [Paolo Uccello](https://en.wikipedia.org/wiki/Paolo_Uccello).
+The app comes with a base set of styles and a sample user; namely, the Early Renaissance painter [Paolo Uccello](https://en.wikipedia.org/wiki/Paolo_Uccello).
+Paolo is a great sample user because his paintings are fantastic and in the public domain.

 The app comes with standard 'about' and 'contact' page.
 All of the other 'pages' and their navigation links are generated dynamically from a database.